Glyn Johns: Early life

-Johns was born in Epsom, Surrey, England, on 15 February 1942, and is the older brother of Andy Johns.
-In his autobiography, Glyn Johns recounts that at the age of eight he joined a local church choir as a boy soprano.
+Glyn Thomas Johns was born in Epsom, Surrey, England, on 15 February 1942, and is the older brother of Andy Johns.
+He is of partial Welsh ancestry, stating in his autobiography that he "had a Welsh grandfather" and "a Welsh name."
+His autobiography further recounts that at the age of eight he joined a local church choir as a boy soprano.
 Felton Rapley, considered one of the leading pipe organists in the UK at the time, became the choirmaster, and as Johns progressed, Johns was given occasional solos and eventually rose to head chorister at the age of eleven.
 Johns attributes his experience in the choir, particularly hearing and watching Rapley play the organ, as having a profound impact on his musical direction.
 As he approached adolescence, Johns left the choir after his vocal cords began to change.

 Johns recounts that his next-door neighbour lent him a Guild electric guitar, which sparked his interest playing guitar.
 At this time Johns was attending the church's Wednesday night youth club, where for the first time he saw Jimmy Page play guitar.
 Johns became a fan of traditional jazz and joined a local ragtag jazz band on tea chest bass.
 He cites the record "Little Rock Getaway" by Les Paul and Mary Ford as an influence.
 Les Paul was one of the first musicians to experiment with tape multi-tracking and sound effects.
 Lonnie Donegan's skiffle hit version of Lead Belly's "Rock Island Line" was also influential—according to Johns, "I had heard nothing like it and rushed out to buy it the next day".
 He soon bought his own guitar and was introduced to blues and folk recordings by a neighbour, who lent him records by artists such as Snooks Eaglin, Brownie McGhee, Sonny Terry, Woody Guthrie, and Burl Ives.
 Johns began to keep company with a group of friends interested in music, whose ranks included Ian Stewart (later in the Rolling Stones).
 In 1959 at the age of 17, Johns left school, and with Mayhew and Golding formed the band the Presidents.